Real1tyy/Prisma-Calendar/docs-site/docs/features/zettelid-naming.md

 - Undo/redo system

 ### ✅ **Optional Frontmatter Storage**
-Store the ZLID in frontmatter for additional tracking if needed.
+Store the ZettelID in frontmatter for additional tracking if needed.

 ---